auth0/docs/articles/videos/get-started/04_01-authenticate-how-it-works.md

   You can choose from among many social connections including the most commonly used ones like Google and Facebook.
 Choose connections that your users will most frequently have accounts with.

-  If you have more than one application, you will almost certainly want to have Single Sign On between those applications.
+  If you have more than one application, you will almost certainly want to have Single Sign-On between those applications.
 This is one of the easiest ways to give your users a good user experience without compromising on security.

-  As you may already know, the OpenID Connect specification - or OIDC - is the most widely used industry-standard authentication specification when it comes to customer-facing applications.
+  As you may already know, the OpenID Connect specification&mdash;or OIDC&mdash;is the most widely used industry-standard authentication specification when it comes to customer-facing applications.
 It is intended as a way to provide SSO between applications.
 OIDC is based on the OAuth 2.0 family of specifications.
-It uses simple JSON Web Tokens  - or JWTs - that you obtain using flows conforming to the OAuth 2.0 specifications.
+It uses simple JSON Web Tokens&mdash;or JWT&mdash;that you obtain using flows conforming to the OAuth 2.0 specifications.
 When a user signs in using their Google account, then they’ve used OIDC.

   We’ve made it easy to enable this type of authentication with Universal Login.
 The way this works is you delegate the authentication of a user by redirecting them to the Authorization Service, your Auth0 tenant, and that service authenticates the user and then redirects them back to your application.